bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module2_lab.md

 Broad mode (for H3K36me3, H3K27me3, for example)

+For example:

 ```
 macs2 callpeak -t ChIP.bam -c Control.bam --broad -g hs --broad-cutoff 0.1
+# where ChIP.bam is your ChIP-Seq bam and Control.bam is your control input bam
 ```

 #### Load MACS2/FindER track to UCSC